jharini/booknotes/system-design/system-design-interview/chapter25/README.md

  * `file_offset` where object starts
  * `object_size`

-We can deploy this table in a file-based db like RocksDB or a traditional relational database.
+We can deploy this table in a file-based db like RocksDB or a traditional relational database using a B+ tree based storage engine.
 Since the access pattern is low write+high read, a relational database works better.

 How should we deploy it?